Allergic to Everything, Part Two

 Let’s say that you have thought about the above and tried to add in more foods, but still find that there are foods that you still cannot eat.
 Here is a plan for taking your diet to the next level.

-- Testing: Many people want to turn to testing to find out what foods they are allergic to.
+• Testing: Many people want to turn to testing to find out what foods they are allergic to.
 My experience is that testing generally doesn’t help.
 Testing done on the skin is silly as the part of the immune system responsible for protecting the skin is different from the immune system in your gut.
-Blood testing gets you a bit closer, but will only show foods that you are allergic to and not those you have intolerances to (read the Food Allergy vs Food Intolerances part of the previous article).
+Blood testing gets you a bit closer, but will only show foods that you are allergic to and not those you have an intolerance to (read the Food Allergy vs Food intolerance part of the previous article).
 The best testing is removal and reintroducing of foods.

-- Brain/Gut: Your brain is closely tied to your digestive system.
+• Brain/Gut: Your brain is closely tied to your digestive system.
 Scientists are now calling this the Gut/Brain axis: as you think, so your gut feels.
 If you are stressed out or anxious, your gut will respond.
 Many people with digestive problems find that they go away when they are on vacation (and they usually eat worse than they normally do).
-Consider taking supplements for anxiety such as Kava Kava, GABA, theanine, or others.
+Consider taking supplements for anxiety such as , , , or others.

-- Digestive Enzymes: Some of your problems may be due to not having enough digestive enzymes.
-Get a very high quality digestive enzyme and see if that helps.
+• Digestive Enzymes: Some of your problems may be due to not having enough digestive enzymes.
+Get a very high quality and see if that helps.

 Some combination of the above will work for you.
 It is a difficult path to return to normalish eating, but one well worth the journey.